Shrey0610/My-First-Contribution/README.md

 ## Tech stack used-
-React + Vite
+React + Vite,
-Express
+Express,
-Flask
+Flask,
 thinking for some other one...